true-north-engineering/helm-file-utils/README.md

 1. Check for public keys stored in ``path/from/home/variable/.ssh/.pub`` where path is assumed to be environment variable **HOME**
 2. Check if credentials are provided in URI using the ``[username[:password]@]`` syntax
 3. Look for environment variables named **FUTL_SSH_USER** or **FUTL_SSH_PASSWORD**
-4. Prompt user to enter credentials
+4. Look for environment variable named **FUTL_CI** - if variable exists prompt user to enter credentials

 Ssh template followed by every field explanation can be found below.
 Optional fields are enlisted in [ ].